RadiologyInfo - The radiology information resource for patients

 What does the equipment look like?

-A mammography unit is a rectangular box that houses the tube in which x-rays are produced.
-The unit is used exclusively for x-ray exams of the breast, with special accessories that allow only the breast to be exposed to the x-rays.
-Attached to the unit is a device that holds and compresses the breast and positions it so images can be obtained at different angles.
+A mammography unit is a box with a tube that produces x-rays.
+The unit is used exclusively for breast x-ray exams and features special accessories to limit x-ray exposure to only the breast.
+The unit features a device to hold and compress the breast and position it so the technologist can capture images at different angles.

 At most facilities, a specially designed examination table will allow you to lie face down with your breast hanging freely through an opening in the table.
 The table is then raised and the biopsy procedure is performed beneath the table.
 At other facilities, the procedure may be performed while you sit in a chair.